PBorocz/manage/README.md

 ## Release History
 ### Unreleased

+- Miscellaneous updates to diagnostics and added method specific validation.

 ### v0.3.0 - 2023-12-30

 - CHANGED **BREAKING**: Changed the name of the `pre-commit` method to `pre_commit` (previously was `run_pre_commit`).